 5. Vary In Response Rates

-NPS surveys tend to have a higher response rate than CSAT surveys primarily because it involves asking your customers a more general question relevant to all customers.
+NPS surveys tend to have a higher response rate than CSAT surveys primarily because they involve asking your customers a more general question relevant to all customers.

 Every customer can answer, "How likely are you to recommend us to others?" regardless of their recent interactions.
 This makes NPS surveys more broadly relevant and can lead to a higher level of engagement from your customers.